OfFalse/ae-top-trumps/README.md

 <img src="./assets/AE-Wireframe-TDD.jpg" alt="TDD Phased approach to building the list component" width="1000px">

 ## Analysis and Reflection

+### 1. Functional Requirements: User Interface (UI)

+#### Achieved

+- **User Identification Inputs**: CDS TextInput components for Full Name and Client identification.
+  - CDS TextInput implemented for the Full Name and Client fields with validation for empty fields.
+- **Skill Selection Interface**: CDS ComboBox for selecting skills and a corresponding CDS Dropdown for proficiency level selection.
+  - CDS Combobox implemented with industry standard skills label API to display a filtered list of skills.
+- **Dynamic Skill List**: A visible, dynamic list that appends selected skills/levels, strictly limited to five items.
+  - Skills List supports a skills 'Title' and 'Level'.
+Users can add or remove between zero and five skills with list limit validation >5.
+- **Card Generation Trigger**: A primary CDS Button labelled "Generate Top Trump" to initiate the final output rendering.
+  - Primary button implemented to change the state of the page from the form to the TopTrump, with validation stage implemented on the form component to enable the flip.
+- **Profile Display**: Displays the generated card, including a CDS Avatar, Full Name, Client, and skills rendered as color-coded CDS Tags.
+  - TopTrump implemented, transposing the form data into a TopTrump format with CDS avatar as the template for a profile picture (_'Could have'_ feature).

+#### Not achieved

+- **Profile Picture**: A file upload that accepts images as .jpg, .png, and .svg that is displayed in place of the CDS Avatar when provided.
+  - File upload and image usage not implemented (_'Could have'_ feature).

+### 2. Functional Requirements: Logic and Data

+#### Achieved

+- **Input Validation** : Client-side validation to ensure text fields (Full Name, Client) are non-empty.
+  - Implemented when the 'Generate TopTrump' button is selected.
+Invalid fields display red-error text with insights to resovle the issue.
+- **Skill Level Colour Logic**: Logic to map proficiency levels to specific colours for the CDS Tags: Expert: purple, Advanced: blue, Intermediate: green, Beginner: grey.
+  - Implemented the skill-level-coloring logic with tags the match the listed proficiencies.
+- **Skill Limit Validation**: Logic to enforce the maximum of 5 skills, displaying a custom inline error message upon attempted overflow.
+  - Attempting to add more than 5 skills will display a validation error on the Skill Input row, demostrating the limitation of the component.
+- **Skill List Source**: Skill data for the ComboBox is sourced via an API call integration with industry standard skills API.
+  - Use of the skills combo box envokes and API call to fetch industry standard skills labels and display the result in the CDS Combobox list.

+### 3. Non-functional Requirements (NFRs)

+#### Achieved

+- **Downloadable Output**:The final Top Trump card must be exportable (e.g., as a PNG or PDF).
+  - The TopTrump page features a download icon which enables users to download a snapshot of their drafted TopTrump with an appropriate file label as a .png.
+- **Accessibility Compliance**: Audit compliance using WAVE, Arc Toolkit, and axeDevTools reports.
+Preliminary audit via Google Lighthouse.
+  - Accessibility needs met, with reports and metrics across 4 unique softwares indicating compliance with WCAG 2.4.
+- **Performance**: Generation process under 1 second perceived response time.
+Measured via Google Lighthouse performance score (Target: 100/100).
+  - Lighthouse report indicates a score of 100 (maximum) for the performance of the application against web application performance standards.
+- **Responsive Design**: Application must be usable on both desktop and mobile devices.
+  - Screenshots below show appropriate handling of components across desktop and mobile resolutions.

 ## Final Product: Desktop and Mobile view